FatinShadab/TRREASURE_IMAGE/README.md

 ## Usage
-- To hide someting in a jpg file you have to user the PIRATE module like below,
+- To hide someting in a jpg file you have to use the PIRATE module like below,
 ```
 from treasure_image import PIRATE